homearanya/active-escapes/src/pages/tours/turtle-tracks.md

 destinationTour:
   order: 1
   image: ../../img/listing/kosi-turtletrails.jpg
-  title: The Turtle Trails – from Kosi to Mabibi
+  title: Turtle Trails – Kosi to Mabibi
-  description: Combining the best of the Kosi Lakes with Maputaland’s finest beaches, we offer four 'Turtle Trail' hiking packages.
-All of them start at the lodge closest to Kosi Mouth, crossing third lake by boat, and finish up near Mabibi.
+  description: Combining the best of the Kosi Lakes with Maputaland’s finest beaches, we offer four 'Turtle Trail' hikes.
+All of them start at the lodge closest to Kosi Mouth, crossing third lake by boat, and finish near Mabibi.
 It is the trail to consider if world-class snorkelling and beach time comes top of your priority list.
-To end off with the ultimate in barefoot luxury, look no further than a final night spent at Thonga Beach Lodge.
+To end with the ultimate in barefoot luxury, look no further than a final night at Thonga Beach Lodge.
   emailLink: mailto:tours@active-escapes.co.za?subject=Turtle Trails – Kosi Destination Listing
 ---